-- A. State the Full Goal: Three Year Goal: The students enrolled in grades 3-7 will show 75 percent baseline proficiency in MCA reading scores for the first year, with a 3 percent increase in proficiency in the following 2 years for the same grades. - B. Due to COVID-19, we were unable to collect data for this accountability goal.
+- A. Students enrolled in grades 3-7 will show 75 percent baseline proficiency in MCA reading scores for the first year, with a 3 percent increase in proficiency in the following 2 years for the same grades. - B. Due to COVID-19, we were unable to collect data for this accountability goal.
 However, we were able to collect data in reading comprehension and fluency using formative and summative assessments, classwork, homework and Reading A-Z reading levels.
 Data showed that students made progress.
 However, the progression slowed once we entered distance learning.
 A challenge in this area included the validity of the test scores due to the potential of non WLA staff helping students.
-To overcome this, we attempted to administer assessments through Zoom or Google Hangouts. - C. Describe the evaluation activities, measurement tools and relevant data used to measure results and gauge success: At WLA we used formative and summative assessments, along with a PLC process where we looked at data to inform instruction.
+To overcome this, we attempted to administer assessments through Zoom or Google Hangouts. - C. At WLA we used formative and summative assessments, along with a PLC process where we looked at data to inform instruction.
 We also worked at improving teacher's abilities to individualize instruction.
 PLCs continued during distance learning.